tohammad/core-docs/docs/csharp/getting-started/with-visual-studio-code.md

 ---

-# Getting started with Visual Studio Code
+# Getting started with C# in Visual Studio Code

 .NET Core gives you a fast and modular platform for creating server applications that run on Windows, Linux and macOS.
 Use Visual Studio Code with the C# extension to get a powerful editing experience with full support for C# IntelliSense (smart code completion) and debugging.